Please review the relevant information on the Graduate School website.

 - Transcripts from your Bachelor’s and Master’s degrees.

 - A confirmation that you have presented a seminar lecture.
-Guidelines for publicizing your seminar are available here.
+Guidelines for publishing your seminar are available here.

 The Graduate Studies Committee will discuss your application.
 A final approval letter will be sent by the Graduate School.